 Prescription medication.
 Finally, defendants may argue that at the time of the arrest, they were under the influence of a medication taken as directed while under the care of a licensed physician.
 For example, if the defendant was under the influence of "laughing gas" from a recent dental procedure, he may have a valid defense.

-If you are charged with violating a public intoxication law, even if the consequences are relatively mild, consider consulting with a criminal defense attorney who is familiar with how these cases are handled in your area.
+If you are charged with violating a public intoxication law, consider consulting with a criminal defense attorney who is familiar with how these cases are handled in your area.
 An experienced attorney can help you understand the charges against you, explain your options, discuss possible defenses you may raise, and protect your rights.